andres2901/StarCrew/README.md

         - Bonus Points: Hits with identity percentage $\ge 95$% receive $0.1$ extra point per $200 \text{aa}$ of alignment length. **Example:** A hit with 98% identity and $350 \text{aa}$ alignment length gives $0.175$ extra points.
         - **Acceptance Criteria:** A pair is accepted if the obtained points are equal to or higher than the number of anchor points defined by the user.
 If the user-defined anchor point parameter is less than 6, the threshold will be 6 to prevent 'false positive' results from using a low metric threshold.
         - **GCP/ECP Update:** A ratio is defined as $\frac{Obtain\_points}{Expected\_points}$.
 The GCP and ECP of the pair are then updated by multiplying them by this ratio. **Note:** If a pair's ratio is higher than 1 (due to bonus points), the ratio is capped at 1 to prevent GCP or ECP from exceeding 100%.
+5. **Classification:**
+    - This filtering approach is designed to guide cargogroup classification and it support two modes:
+        - Blastn: Similar logic as the **FilterBlast** approach with a higher threshold.
+        - GCP: Similar logic to **SSP** approach with a higher threshold and without the ECP check.

 Once the final set of filtered pairs is obtained, a graph-based clustering process is performed: